granular-software/template-express-oauth-sqlite/packages/mcpresso/docs/vercel-storage-setup.md

 ```

 This will:
-1. Check if Vercel KV exists
+1. Deploy your application with memory storage
-2. Create it automatically if it doesn't exist
+2. Provide instructions for setting up persistent storage
-3. Deploy your application
+3. Automatically use Vercel KV when available
-4. Use Vercel KV storage in production automatically
+4. Work seamlessly in both local and production environments

 ## Manual Storage Implementation